k2controls/piRover02/sprint1/week05/index.md

 - Research and complete Sprint 1 capstone
   - Sprint 1 capstone activity: [Power And Control Research](RAM205.PowerAndControlResearch.docx){:target="_blank"}

-  - <video controls src="RAM205ResearchProjectOverview.mp4" title="
+<video controls src="RAM205ResearchProjectOverview.mp4" title="Power and Control Research Activity"></video>

   - Be prepared to discuss your findings during Week 6.
 You must use appropriate terminology and language when presenting.
 Be sure to refer to the block diagram provided in the video.
 - [Digital Outputs - Driving high current loads](RAM205.DrivingHighCurrentLoads.pdf){:target="_blank"}
 - piRover Warner